entur/tiamat/README.md

 ## Import data into Tiamat

-If you are running this from `spring:run`, then you need to make sure that you have enough memory available for the java process:
+If you are running this from `spring:run`, then you need to make sure that you have enough memory available for the java process (in case of large data sets).
+Example:
 ```
 export MAVEN_OPTS='-Xms256m -Xmx1712m -Xss256m -XX:NewSize=64m -XX:MaxNewSize=128m -Dfile.encoding=UTF-8'
 ```